 People of Concern

 - Maintaining and strengthening a favorable protection environment, including through the Emergency Transit Mechanism programme.

-- Ensuring an emergency preparedness and response capacity for potential new influxes while sustaining assistance to refugees and IDPs and supporting their access to basic social services for refugees;
+- Ensuring an emergency preparedness and response capacity for potential new influxes while sustaining assistance to refugees and IDPs and supporting their access to basic social services.

-- Accelerating the urbanization programme and the construction of social houses for Malian refugees in Tillabery region and Nigerian refugees in the Diffa region;
+- Accelerating the urbanization programme and the construction of social houses for Malian refugees in Tillabery region and Nigerian refugees in the Diffa region.

-- Strengthening the partnership framework to implement the joint solution and nexus-oriented vision with the Government, development actors, donors, UN agencies, NGOs and the private sector.
+- Strengthening partnerships to implement joint solution and the nexus-oriented vision together with the Government, development actors, donors, UN agencies, NGOs and the private sector.